navicore/cem3/docs/GLOSSARY.md

 **Why it matters:** TCO makes recursion as efficient as iteration.
 You can write elegant recursive algorithms without worrying about stack overflow.

 **History:** TCO was pioneered by **Guy Steele** and **Gerald Sussman** in the development of **Scheme** (1975).
 They proved that properly tail-recursive functions are equivalent to loops, making recursion a practical tool for iteration.
 Scheme was the first language to *require* TCO in its specification.
 This insight influenced functional programming for decades.
-Most mainstream languages still don't implement TCO - a 50-year-old optimization that remains cutting-edge!

-**Contrast with mainstream:** Most languages don't guarantee TCO.
-Java and Python never do it.
-JavaScript has it in the spec but most engines don't implement it.
-Scheme requires it.
+**In other languages:** Scheme requires TCO by specification.
+Haskell, OCaml, and F# implement it.
+Scala has `@tailrec` annotation for verified tail recursion.
+JavaScript includes TCO in the ES6 spec, though Safari is currently the only major browser implementing it.
+Java and Python do not implement TCO.
 Seq guarantees TCO using LLVM's `musttail` directive.

 ---